sherpalabsio/vs_code_run_tests_in_iterm/README.md

-# Run tests in iTerm2
+# Run tests in iterm

 # Feature highlights

 # Configuration

-## bringIterm2ForwardOnExecution
+## bringItermForwardOnExecution

 - Default: `true`
-- Description: Bring iTerm2 to the front when a test starts running.
+- Description: Bring iterm to the front when a test starts running.

 ## openNewTab

 - Default: `true`
-- Description: Run the tests in a new iTerm2 tab when the current iTerm2 session is running something e.g. an app server.
+- Description: Run the tests in a new iterm tab when the current iterm session is running something e.g. an app server.
 This is not supported for tmux so make sure to set the `iUseTmux` correctly to avoid new tabs being constantly opened.

 ## clearTheScreen